allcentury/being-an-engineering-leader/me_you_us.md

 Good examples of achievable goals:

-1. I want to try out CockroachDB as an alternative to PostgreSQL and present my findings back to the team by the end of Q2.
+1. I want to A/B test CockroachDB as an alternative to PostgreSQL and present my findings back to the team by the end of Q2.
-1. I want to test AWS Lambda on our async batch processing to see if it scales better and/or is more cost effective.
+1. I want to A/B test AWS Lambda on our async batch processing to see if it scales better and/or is more cost effective.
 I'll write up a report back to the team with my findings.

 Poor examples of achievable goals:

 1. I want to learn rust.
 1. I want to learn about good architecture.

 Those last examples are immeasurable and vague.
-Learning rust is a great idea but because it can't be measured, I would come back and say, 'why don't you try to learn rust while doing the [advent of code for 2020](https://adventofcode.com/)'.
+Learning rust could be a great idea but because it can't be measured, I would come back and say, 'why don't you try to learn rust while doing the [advent of code for 2020](https://adventofcode.com/)'.
 I can be your accountability buddy by looking at what you've solved and ask about what you've learned.
+If you can tie this goal to something the business needs, that is even better.
+For example:

+1. I am going to learn how rust does cuncurrency different from X and report back whether this could increase performance on Y.

-For the "learn good architecture" goal, I'd suggest finding an open source project that is thought to have good architecture (k8s, ruby on rails, react) - take a portion of it, try and learn it and present back to the team with patterns you saw.
+For the "learn good architecture" goal, I'd suggest finding an open source project that is thought to have good architecture (k8s, ruby on rails, react) - take a portion of it, try and learn it and present back to the team with patterns you learned/found.

 ## Craft vs Greenfield